zephyrproject-rtos/zephyr/doc/introduction/index.rst

    Use of :ref:`devicetree <dt-guide>` to describe hardware.
    Information from devicetree is used to create the application image.

-**Virtual File System Interface with LittleFS and FATFS Support** LittleFS and FATFS Support,
-   FCB (Flash Circular Buffer) for memory constrained applications, and file system enhancements for logging and configuration.

-**Powerful multi-backend logging Framework**
-   Support for log filtering, object dumping, panic mode, multiple backends (memory, networking, filesystem, console, ..) and integration with the shell subsystem.

-**User friendly and full-featured Shell interface**
-   A multi-instance shell subsystem with user-friendly features such as autocompletion, wildcards, coloring, metakeys (arrows, backspace, ctrl+u, etc.) and history.
-Support for static commands and dynamic sub-commands.

-**Settings on non-volatile storage**
-   The settings subsystem gives modules a way to store persistent per-device configuration and runtime state.
-Settings items are stored as key-value pair strings.

-**Non-volatile storage (NVS)**
-  NVS allows storage of binary blobs, strings, integers, longs, and any combination of these.

 **Native POSIX port**
   Supports running Zephyr as a Linux application with support for various subsystems and networking.